home-assistant/addons-development/matter_server_beta/DOCS.md

 ## How to use

+Note: This add-on conflicts with the regular Matter Server add-on!
+Make sure to stop the Matter Server (non-beta) add-on before starting this add-on!

 Start the Matter Server add-on to make the WebSocket available to Home Assistant Core.
 Install the [Matter integration][matter_integration] in Home Assistant Core.

-Make sure you stop the Matter Server (non-beta) add-on before starting this add-on.

 ## Configuration